People ask me all the time how I came up with the name Knots of Grace.

 People who weren’t Catholic seemed to be instantly turned off, not at the actual rosaries themselves – they actually liked them … sometimes a lot.
 But because they associated the word “rosary” with being Catholic - meaning they weren't meant for other Christians - most weren’t interested in my rosaries and kept walking.

-That’s when I came up with “Knots of Grace”.
+That’s when I started calling them “Knots of Grace”.
 At the time, I also sold door rosaries made of wooden beads and I called them “Beads of Grace” - so I had Knots of Grace & Beads of Grace.

 The product name became an icebreaker at shows, as I was able to share that they were primarily made as door rosaries, but they’re really just prayer knots designed to bring grace to you and your home.
 This made them more relatable to both non-Catholic and Catholic Christians alike.
 Along with this, my Catholic customers seemed to like giving a unique gift of faith to non-Catholic friends and loved ones without offending them with the name rosary.